 Last updated: August 2015

-A divorce means the marriage is legally over, and ex-spouses are free to marry others.
-The court can determine child custody, visitation, child support, spousal support, and divide property.
+A divorce means the marriage is legally over.
+Ex-spouses can marry others.
+The court can determine child custody, visitation, and child support.
+It can also determine spousal support and divide property.

 Legal separation is a technical term.
 It is not the same as simply separating from one’s spouse (i.e. living apart, etc.).
 A legal separation does not legally end a marriage.
 After a legal separation, spouses are still married.
 They cannot marry anyone else unless they divorce.
 A court can determine child custody, visitation, child support, and spousal support.
 The court cannot divide property unless you and your spouse agree.
 You must ask the court to divide property.

 If you do not think you can live with your spouse, you can file for legal separation.
 Obtaining a legal separation does not prevent you or your spouse from obtaining a divorce later.

 One benefit of getting a legal separation is that you can physically live apart from your spouse without being considered to have "abandoned" your spouse.
 Abandonment of at least 1 year is a ground that can be used against you in a "fault" divorce.

 To get a legal separation, you must be physically living apart from your spouse when you ask the court for a legal separation.
 You must also not be "at fault" in causing the separation.
 "Fault" can include actions like adultery or abandonment of at least 1 year.
 There are other grounds for fault as well.

 You have to live in Illinois for more than 90 days.